 Final Thoughts

-Though once you know the different options available to you, it’s something that is straightforward.
-Speaking from experience, it’s something I use every time I go on my indoor trainer and find it very useful, even if it’s just to compare figures around calories burnt to Zwift (yes I can be a data nerd).
+Speaking from experience, I use it every time I go on my indoor bike trainer and find it very useful, even if it’s just to compare figures around calories burnt to Zwift (yes, I can be a data nerd).